-Even though power may be going to the adjustable speed drive, the spindle will not turn until the operator activates it.
+Even though power may be going to the adjustable speed drive, the spindle will not turn until you activate it.

-- 1. Before activating the spindle, be certain that all clamps, bolts, etc. are tight and clear.
-Turn the workpiece by hand to see that it clears the tool rest and to make sure that the spindle lock is in the UNLOCKED position (A) Fig. 21. - 2.
-Prior to activating spindle, be certain that the speed control knob (A) Fig. 22 is set to the "zero" position.
+- 1. Before activating the spindle, tighten and clear all clamps, bolts, etc. Turn the workpiece by hand to see that it clears the tool rest and to make sure that the spindle lock is in the UNLOCKED position (A) Fig. 21. - 2.
+Prior to activating the spindle, set the speed control knob (A) Fig. 22 to the "zero" position.